-In March 2020, as schools across the country converted to a remote learning model, libraries also closed their doors.
-They scrambled to serve patrons from their parking lots and find ways to loan devices to keep the community connected online.
+It has been two years since March 2020, when schools across the country converted to a remote learning model, libraries also closed their doors.
+Libraries scrambled to serve patrons from their parking lots and find ways to loan devices to keep the community connected online.

 “The closure of many libraries means that library patrons who were previously dependent on computer and Internet access at their local libraries lost their primary source of broadband access…libraries across the country also have attempted to assist patrons in meeting their connectivity needs during the pandemic,” said an FCC report.